ProDiCeT/Base_ETH_transfer/README.md

 🔒 Security note

-Your private key is never stored or transmitted — it only exists locally in your browser session.
+Your private key is never stored or transmitted, it only exists locally in your browser session.

 For testing, always use a fresh test wallet on the Base Sepolia Testnet before using your main wallet.